LSeu-Open/AIEnhancedWork/Tutorials/integrating-ai-models-into-ide.md

 The second table features **Proprietary models** that usually operate on **cloud-based providers**.

 I rank Models according to their **HumanEval scores (Higher is better)** from the [EvalPlus Leaderboard](https://evalplus.github.io/leaderboard.html).
 HumanEval Scores can change, and I'll try to **keep them up-to-date as frequently as possible**.

+> [!CAUTION]
+> The ***HumanEval*** benchmark exhibits a **Python-centric bias**, This inclination means that assessing functional correctness via this benchmark may yield results **more favorable for the models well-versed in Python** compared to other programming languages.
+>
+> However, it aims at gauging **universally applicable skills** like logical reasoning and problem-solving capabilities that are **valuable across all coding disciplines, not limited by language constraints.**

 ### Open Source Models (50+ HumanEval score)